 My research focuses on gravity and magnetic methods, particularly in developing new methodologies for data processing and inversion.
 All my work usually involves a lot of open-source software development, most of it in the excellent Python programming language.
-I'm the creator and main developer of the C command-line program Tesseroids and the Python library Fatiando a Terra.
+I'm the creator and main developer of the C command-line program Tesseroids, the Python library Fatiando a Terra, and GMT/Python.

 In the spirit of open-science, I share all of my research and teaching material (code, data, slides, etc) online under permissive licenses.
 You'll find links to source code, images, lessons, etc, around this website.